Copyright © Doctor Joshua Westbury LTD. All rights reserved.

 Please be aware

-When booking an appointment on SEMBLE you will be able to choose between face-to-face appointments at Forest Therapy Centre (South Woodford), or at Prittlewell House (Southend), or video appointments using the SEMBLE video call system.
+When booking an appointment you will be able to choose between face-to-face appointments at Forest Therapy Centre (South Woodford), or at Prittlewell House (Southend), or video appointments using the Semble video call system.

 What to expect